tkrotoff/throw-on/README.md

 - No dependencies
 - Fully tested
 - Written in TypeScript
+- Works with Node.js and browsers
+- Generic: not specific to React

 ## Why?

-Do you have warnings like _"An update inside a test was not wrapped in act"_ or _"Can't perform a React state update on an unmounted component"_ when running your React app tests?
+Do you have warnings like _"An update inside a test was not wrapped in act"_ or _"Can't perform a React state update on an unmounted component"_ when running your React app?

 Are your tests performing network requests when they shouldn't?